tHeFinAlGoaT/Rbx-Flip-Sniper/README.md

 Copy the Bearer part to.
 Your token should look like: 'Bearer eyJhbGciOenfhnejfnubdhswfnuwnfinufwidnsbfusnfudhfudjfudh' <--not a real token <br/>
 Once done save the edited main.py with ctrl + s and execute the following command: pip install -r requirements.txt <br/>
 Last, launch the main file with python main.py
+# Tutorial
+If this gets to 5 stars i'll make a better readme and improve the sniper